jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 ---

-<p>The project was inspired by my summer trip to Tokyo Disneyland.
+The project was inspired by my summer trip to Tokyo Disneyland.
 Researching guides on youtube there was a huge number of Youtubers, people on reddit, twitter and other forms of media claiming Tokyo Disney Resort specifically Tokyo Disney Sea was the best Disney park.
 The park that would make Walt Disney proud.
 We will run various ML modes to try to predict user sentiment.
-Using Microsoft word translation to translate the text from Japanese twitter users to be able to compare them with English twitter users.<p>
+Using Microsoft word translation to translate the text from Japanese twitter users to be able to compare them with English twitter users.

 #### Some of the questions I hope to answer are: